OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/Choose_Process.png" width="300px" />

-After you choose the Uncrackable1 application from the list, the debugger will attach to the app process and you'll reach the breakpoint that was set on the <code>onCreate()</code> method.
-Uncrackable1 app triggers anti-debugging and anti-tampering controls within the <code>onCreate()</code> method.
-That's why setting a breakpoint on the <code>onCreate()</code> method just before the anti-tampering and anti-debugging checks are performed is a good idea.
+After you choose the Uncrackable1 application from the list, the debugger will attach to the app process and you'll reach the breakpoint that was set on the `onCreate()` method.
+Uncrackable1 app triggers anti-debugging and anti-tampering controls within the `onCreate()` method.
+That's why setting a breakpoint on the `onCreate()` method just before the anti-tampering and anti-debugging checks are performed is a good idea.

-Next, single-step through the <code>onCreate()</code> method by clicking "Force Step Into" in Debugger view.
+Next, single-step through the `onCreate()` method by clicking "Force Step Into" in Debugger view.
 The "Force Step Into" option allows you to debug the Android framework functions and core Java classes that are normally ignored by debuggers.

 <img src="Images/Chapters/0x05c/Force_Step_Into.png" width="700px" />

-Once you "Force Step Into," the debugger will stop at the beginning of the next method, which is the <code>a()</code> method of the class <code>sg.vantagepoint.a.c</code>.
+Once you "Force Step Into," the debugger will stop at the beginning of the next method, which is the `a()` method of the class `sg.vantagepoint.a.c`.

 <img src="Images/Chapters/0x05c/fucntion_a_of_class_sg_vantagepoint_a.png" width="700px" />